Not Boring Software

 From the start, we knew we wanted to build our apps differently, more like a video game, so we looked at using actual game engines like Unity, Unreal, or Godot.
 They’re amazing for real-time 3D, sound, haptics – all the stuff we care about.
 But they also come with big frameworks and long load times.
 In a game, waiting ten seconds while you see the Unity logo is fine.
 When you just want to check the weather, that’s a dealbreaker.

 Thankfully, Apple has its own 3D rendering engine called SceneKit.
-It’s a bit more primitive than Unity, but it has everything we need, and it plays nicely with the rest of Apple’s frameworks.
-That means we can blend a SceneKit 3D scene in the background with SwiftUI or UIKit elements on top, and I can jump in to tweak something in SwiftUI if needed.
-It all layers together seamlessly.
+It’s a bit more primitive than Unity, but it had everything we need, and it plays nicely with the rest of Apple’s frameworks.
+That means we can blend a SceneKit 3D scene in the background with SwiftUI or UIKit elements on top.
+It layers together seamlessly.

 On the design side, I do a lot of 3D modeling in Blender.
 It’s free, super capable, and can handle everything from quick sketches to final assets.
-Sometimes I use it just to figure out how something should move or feel before building it in code.
-We’ve had “happy accidents” along the way too, like a texture failing to load and showing a bare wireframe.
-It looked so cool we turned it into its own app skin.
-That became part of a whole “Debug Series” of designs inspired by those 3D debug views you see in dev tools.
+Often I use it to figure out how something should move or feel before building it in code.
+We’ve had “happy accidents” along the way, like a texture failing to load and showing a bare wireframe.
+It looked so good we turned it into its own app skin.
+That became part of a whole “Debug Series” of designs inspired by the 3D debug views you see in dev tools.

-Because we’re building inside SceneKit, working on these apps really does feel like designing a game – we’re playing with materials, lighting, camera angles, shaders, and my partner Mark Dawson is a wizard on the technical side.
-He can code up a new Metal shader when we need one.
-We both cross over into each other’s domains a lot – I’ve been getting more into front-end work, and he brings just as many design ideas as I do.
+Because we’re building inside SceneKit, working on these apps really does feel like designing a game – we’re playing with materials, lighting, camera angles, shaders.
+We can go as deep as we want with our own shaders and gesture logic.
+My partner and I cross over into each other’s domains – I dabble with some of the UI work, and he brings just as many design ideas as I do.

 Do you use any other tools to run the business?